Ocean County Government logo

 VIDEO: “One Hundred Years of Wallpaper”

-During the restoration project of the Cedar Bridge Tavern, multiple layers of wallpaper were found dating back over one hundred years.
-Architectural Conservator Christina Burris explains the detailed restoration process and how the different style of paper give a detailed look into the lives and styles of those that once called the tavern home over the years.
+During the restoration of Cedar Bridge Tavern, multiple layers of wallpaper were found dating back over one hundred years.
+Architectural Conservator Christina Burris explains the detailed restoration process and how the different style of paper give a look into the lives and styles of those that called the tavern home over the years..

 Link to Video: 100 Year of Wallpaper at Cedar Bridge Tavern